Where Can I Get a DIY Probate Form?

-If you have been named as the Executor in a Will, you will probably have to complete Probate on the estate and there are a number of ways of doing this.
-You can do this completely on your own by obtaining the documents yourself and completing the Probate process yourself.
-However, there are some challenges involved if you follow this route.
+If you have been named as the Executor in a Will, you will probably have to complete Probate on the Estate and there are a number of ways of doing this.
+You can do this on your own by getting the documents and completing the Probate process yourself.
+However, there are some challenges involved.

 Another option is to buy a DIY Probate kit, these kits usually include template letters, detailed instructions on the processes involved and the necessary forms required to complete Probate if there is a Will or if there is no Will in place, can also help you to obtain the Letters of Administration.